k-systems

 This is particularly true of their knowledge level.

-[Learn more about Levels of Communication Systems.]
+[Learn more about Communication Hierarchy.]

 Unfortunately, as it is becoming increasingly critical